yuvadm/rockcast/README.md

 $ flashrom -p buspirate_spi:dev=/dev/ttyUSB0,spispeed=8M -c MX25L12835F/MX25L12845E/MX25L12865E -o log.txt -r rom.bin
 ```

+The specific dump in this repo is no good for some off reasonm, see next section for a better image.

 ## Stock Firmware

 On boot device attemps to access `http://120.25.100.187:2300/3036/anycast/ksctv/update.img` to download a firmware update.